What is ADHD?

 A Shared Care Agreement can only be set up after the following conditions are met:

-The patient must have received an ADHD diagnosis by a specialist and has been monitored by the specialist until stabilized on medication.
+The patient must have received an ADHD diagnosis by a specialist from a west yorkshire acredited provider and has been monitored by the specialist until stabilized on medication.
 The patient must continue to have annual reviews with the specialist.

 The Specialist may request physical health monitoring to be carried out by the GP.
 E.g. Blood tests and/or ECG.